RameshAditya/Resume/README.md

 -----------------------------------------------------------------------------------------------------------------

 ## PROJECTS
+* **Diction-based Text Analytics for Speaker Prediction** (Dec 2017) Developed an algorithm that trains on a set of conversations, mapping idiolects of speakers to probabilistically predict the speaker of the unseen data. | Python
+* **Sherlock Holmes & Markov Chains** (Nov 2017) Implemented a markov chain, trained on Sherlock Holmes novels, predicted new paragraphs of content and tweeted the generated content via a Twitter Bot. | Python, Tweepy
+* **Light Me Up** (Nov 2017 - Present) Implemented an emotion recognition algorithm with accuracy of 78% & changed the ambient lighting color of the room using an Arduino Uno. | OpenCV, Python, Arduino
 * **PetPal (HackHarvard’17)** (October 2017).
 Android app that sends image, location credentials to Firebase database, and marks location on a world map, to ID locations of lost animal sightings.
 Android, Node.js, JavaScript, Firebase, HTML, CSS, Google Maps API (Marker Clustering + Reverse Geocoding), Google Cloud Platform